olin/studentgovernment/student_government_bylaws.md

 #### Section 7.
 A Service to the Community.

-Since serving on the Student Government or a Student Government Committee is a service to the community, no elected official will be monetarily compensated for their time in office.
+Since serving on the Student Government or a Student Government Committee is a service to the community, no elected official is or will be monetarily compensated for their time in office.

 ### Article 2.
 The Council of Olin Representatives.

 #### Section 1.
 Composition.

-The Council of Olin Representatives will be comprised of three executive officers and ten representatives, each of whom will have one full vote on the Council and the Student Government.
+The Council of Olin Representatives is comprised of three executive officers and ten representatives, each of whom have one full vote on the Council and the Student Government.
 The executive officers are:

 1. the President
 2. the Vice President for Communications
 3. the Vice President for Finance

-Five of the ten representatives will be Specialized Representatives who will each meet directly with senior administrators of the College on a regular basis.
-These representatives will include:
+Five of the ten representatives are Specialized Representatives who each meet directly with senior administrators of the College on a regular basis.
+These representatives include:

 1. a Representative to Operations
 2. a Representative to Marketing and Communications and Development, Family,